ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 `Jetton wallet` contracts are used to **send**, **receive**, and **burn** jettons.
 Each _jetton wallet contract_ stores wallet balance information for specific users.
 In certain cases, token wallets are used for individual token holders for each token type.

-`Jetton wallets` should not be confused with blockchain wallets used for storing only the Toncoin asset (e.g., v3R2 wallets, highload wallets). jetton wallets are dedicated to managing specific jetton types.
+`Jetton wallets` should not be confused with blockchain wallets used for storing only the Toncoin asset (e.g., v3R2 wallets, highload wallets).
+Jetton wallets are dedicated to managing specific jetton types.

 ### Jetton wallet deployment
 When `transferring jettons` between wallets, transactions require TON to cover network **gas fees**.
 The recipient does not need to deploy a jetton wallet beforehand.
 If the sender has enough TON to cover fees, the recipient’s jetton wallet will be deployed automatically.